-Google’s Behavior Flow Report can show you exactly how users progress through your site.
-With each behavior and action users take, they are offering clues about what your website is doing well and what needs to be improved.
+Google’s Behaviour Flow Report can show you exactly how users progress through your site.
+With each behaviour and action users take, they are offering clues about what your website is doing well and what needs to be improved.
 Use that insight to ultimately optimize your site and boost those all-important conversions.

 If you want to boost conversions, one of the best things you can do is take a closer look at the users who have already taken that ultimate step.
 Who are they?
 What channels did they come from?
 Which pages did they view before converting?
 And are your conversions a good match for your organization?
 In other words, are you drawing the right-fit prospects you’re looking for?

 After you qualify your conversions and identify the types of users that best match your business objectives, trace the steps that those particular users took from start to finish.
 Look for ways to improve your site experience to move other users like them through the conversion funnel.